-1c.
-Relation to outcomes Partially/ Minimally 1b-Opportunity for unrelated visits unclear.1c -The non-specific nature of the visits may be unrelated to the AMI; confounded by relationships between the private physicians and hospital staffs on use of the ED versus other venues; NQF has arready endorsed the 30-day readmission rate-will the ED visit ailments particularly in locations where the ED is used as a primary care source.
+1c relation to outcomes Partially/ Minimally confounded by relationships between the private physicians and hospital staffs on use of the ED versus other venues; NQF has already endorsed the 30-day readmission rate will the ED visit add anything?
+The measure will capture colds and other minor ailments particularly in locations where the ED is used as a primary care source.
 Would like to see data on reasons for ED visits.
 Validity is reduced in areas where the ED is used in place of a primary care.
-SCIENTIFIC ACCEPTA BILTY 2a.
-Specs Completely 2a-Precise specifications; does not capture non fee-for- 2b.
-Reliability Partially service (FFS) Medicare patients (about 15 percent) because 2c.
-Validity Partially data is not available.
-2d.
-Exclusions Completely 2e.
-Risk Completely 2b-Ten percent auditing of registry data-would like more adjustment D information on results of audits.
-2f.
-Meaningful Partially 2.
-Compute askerts validation, asker some seven at a sherts 2g Comparability Not applicable 2c-Separate conorts validation; codes compared to charts 2b Disparities Not applicable complications, time frames; 20 days - sorious complications 2m Dispantico not applicable 20 days - machanical/malfunctions - make sonse So days mechanical/manufictions make sense.
-2d-Appropriate exclusions.
-2e-Risk model c statistic = 0.61 ROC = .65 calibration curve in the supplemental materials; does not include social or economic factors.
-2f-Distribution curve on n 40 of supplemental report-not much spread: low volumes-may need to bundle several years. inden spread, low volumes - indy need to bandle several years.
-2g-All Medicare patients required to be reported to registry-more than 70 percent of hospitals report all patients to registry.
-2h-Disparities not addressed in measure-disparities are known-women have higher complication rate; stratification likely to have low numbers problem.
-USEABILITY Completation 3d.
-DISTINCTIVE Ja-Uverse representation on working group for measure INULALAII
+SCIENTIFIC ACCEPTA BILTY 2a specs Completely 2a. precise specifications; does not capture non-Fee For Service 2b reliability Partially (FFS) Medicare patients (about 15%) because data is not 2c validity Partially available 2b.
+10% auditing of registry data would like more 2d exclusions Completely information on results of audits; 2c. separate cohorts 2e risk adjustment Completely validation; codes compared to charts done in a small set plan 2f meaningful Partially to do more; "cause specific" complications; time frames: 30 differences days - serious complications, 90 days - 2g comparability Not applicable mechanical/malfunctions make sense; 2d - appropriate 2h disparities Not applicable exclusions; 2e - risk model c statistic = 0.61 ROC = .65 calibration curve in the supplemental materials; does not include social or economic factors; 2f - distribution curve on p 40 of supplemental report - not much spread; low volumes - may need to bundle several years; 2g. all Medicare patients required to be reported to registry - more than 70% of hospitals report all patients to registry 2h. disparities not addressed in measure disparities are known women have higher complication rate; stratification likely to have low numbers problem USEABILITY r 3a distinctive Completely 3a.
+Diverse representation on working group for measure 3b harmonization Not at all development; consumer testing pending 3b. harmonization not 3c Added value Completely an issue; 3c - new topic area for a high cost procedure FEASIBILITY [ 4a Data a Completely data abstraction still the norm 4b registry is electronic 4c byproduct of care exclusions - same data source 4d - would like to see auditing 4b Electronic Completely results 4e -data collection through a single registry 4c Exclusions Completely 4d Partially Inaccuracies/errors 4e Implementation Completely